-Kate Atkinson (Book, Producer)
+Kate Atkinson (Book)

-Kate Atkinson has created, developed, and produced documentaries, narrative films,
+Kate Atkinson has created, developed, and produced documentaries, narrative films, and live stage productions.

 Karen Harris (Book)

 Born in the UK and raised in Los Angeles, Karen has spent over three decades in American and International television as an executive producer showrunner, writer, and creator of scripted shows.

 A recipient of multiple Emmy and Writers Guild of America awards, she has written and created series and movies for the major networks as well as Universal Studios, Columbia, Lorimar, Fox, and others.

 Her early career included live stage shows, music publicity, and variety television.
 Other genres encompassed daytime drama as both a Head writer and scriptwriter, syndicated action-adventure series, children’s programming, and the early days of streaming.

 A decade ago, Karen realized a lifelong dream when she performed a one-woman autobiographical cabaret to a sold-out house at Vitello’s.
 This inspired her to pursue her passion for theatre, serving with two Los Angeles non-profit theatre companies as a producer and dramaturge.

 Twice elected to serve on the Board of the Writers Guild of America, West, Karen taught writing at Loyola Marymount University in Los Angeles.
 She has been a mentor since 2013 for the Veterans Writing Program of the Writers Guild Foundation, working with military vets to help them prepare for a career in the world of TV and film.
 She is also a member of the Writers Guild of Canada, and the Academy of Television Arts & Sciences.

 Karen is thrilled to be partnered as a writer and producer with Kate Atkinson in K-Squared Entertainment, and to present their musical “Part of the Plan” as the company’s first production.